im6/baby-log/README.md

+# Weasel

-# weasel
+Quick-witted as a weasel

-next-generation of the notebook platform
+## Big Data

+The next generation of the big data and your personal data visualization in your pocket.

+## License

+MIT